This worship service, typically held on our Pentecost Room, is an informal piano-led worship. Holy Communion is celebrated every week.

 Pilgrimage works through an intentional process of targeted education, building meaningful relationships and involving the entire congregation in the process; and by making thoughtful connections between an individual’s gifts, their service and ministry.
 We recognize how each new individual’s gifts can potentially reshape the Bethel community.

 How is Pilgrimage structured, what does the program look like?

-It’s a program that spans a four month period.
-There are two courses each year that are centered on the Rite of Baptism/Affirmation of Baptism which takes place on the Easter Vigil for the first cycle and All Saints Day for the second cycle.
+It’s a program that spans a three month period and is offered twice a year.
+The course is centered on the Rite of Baptism/Affirmation of Baptism which takes place on the Easter Vigil for the first cycle and All Saints Day for the second cycle.

 The congregation is involved in four different rites that take place during worship:

 First is the Rite of Welcome, where the candidates are welcomed into the congregation

 Second is the Rite of Enrollment where candidates and their companions make public affirmation of their intent to move towards baptism/affirmation of baptism by signing their name in the Pilgrimage book, and for the companions to make a public affirmation to support the candidates

 Third is the Rite of Baptism/Affirmation of Baptism which takes place at the Saturday Easter Vigil or the Saturday night service before All Saints Day

 The final rite is the Affirmation of Vocation where graduates of Pilgrimage make a commitment to share their gifts with the Bethel community and are formally welcomed both during worship and a celebration breakfast in Borgwardt Hall